 Private vs Government Hospitals in Thailand

 Thailand is known for its high standard of healthcare.
 The Land of Smiles has world-class hospitals equipped with cutting-edge technology and doctors who have received international training.
+With many options available, finding a suitable Thai hospital can be challenging for foreigners and expats.
+It’s important to know the pros and cons – private vs government hospitals in Thailand to ensure your smooth journey as living in Thailand as an expat.

-Types of Hospitals in Thailand
+Types of Hospitals: Private vs Government Hospitals in Thailand

 Both provide medical care for a wide range of medical conditions.
 Yet, you will have a different experience because they offer different facilities and services.
 Keep in mind that private hospitals are more expensive than public hospitals.